Eastbourne railway station: Former long-distance services

 An overnight train also ran from Glasgow Central.

 Long-distance services again ran between 1988 and 1996, branded InterCity Holidaymaker.
 Between 1996 and 1997, Virgin CrossCountry ran a Saturday-only service to Glasgow Central in the morning and Manchester Piccadilly in the afternoon.

 Former local services

 Until 14 June 1965, a local service from Eastbourne ran via the Cuckoo Line to Tunbridge Wells West and later to Tonbridge.
 Between 15 June 1965 and 9 September 1968 a shuttle service ran to Hailsham.

 Services

-The typical off-peak service from the station is:
+The typical off-peak service in trains per hour from the station is: